Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 While this may look somewhat intimidating on the surface, the variation of the term “simulated” refers more to the accuracy of the variables being mimicked by the cars in the software.
 Arcade-like racing video games such as Forza Motorsport, Need for Speed and others are geared more towards a pick-up-and-play style and approach.

-Sim racing however, focuses much more on the users requirement to develop understandings of variables such as tyre temperatures, suspension geometry and the ability to feel how a car is reacting across the tarmac.
+Sim racing, however, focuses much more on the users’ requirement to develop an understanding of variables such as tyre temperatures, suspension geometry and the ability to feel how a car is reacting across the tarmac in various situations like rain.

 As a result of this enhanced realism, sim racing finds itself in a unique niche where the skills between virtual and reality are, arguably, the most transferable compared to other video games.
-They are, in fact, so accurate that many real-world motorsport teams (such as Ferrari, Mercedes etc.) will use simulators to train their drivers prior to them being physically present at the real tracks.
+They are, in fact, so accurate that many real-world motorsport teams (such as Ferrari, Mercedes etc.) will use simulators to train their drivers before they are physically present at the real tracks.

-The questions of why sim racing is popular and why it’s competitive can be traced to the same roots:
+The questions of why sim racing is so popular and why it’s so competitive can be traced to the same roots:

 - The time investment required to reach a ‘competitive’ standard is somewhat small.
-In order to race in Formula One, drivers such as Lewis Hamilton will have had to complete hundreds, if not thousands of hours to drive at a high level.
-Thanks to the ability of adjusting competition rulesets through simulation software (such as having identical car performance, reduced damage effects and the introduction of rating systems) the vast majority of users can race wheel-to-wheel against drivers with similar abilities in a fraction of the time.
+To race in Formula One, for example, drivers such as Lewis Hamilton will have had to complete hundreds, if not thousands of hours to drive at a high level.
+Thanks to the ability to adjust competition rulesets through simulation software (such as having identical car performance, reduced damage effects and the introduction of rating systems) the vast majority of users can race wheel-to-wheel against drivers with similar abilities in a fraction of the time.
 This means you can come home from work, jump on the simulator and feel the spoils of victory when you beat your opponent across the line.

-- Sim racing has grown so popular is because of the community itself.
-With such an expansive community (not only in volume, but geographical range) there’s a group of individuals for your preferred type of racing.
-Whether it be emulating the feats of Ayrton Senna in Formula One cars around classic tracks, darting through the forests of Finland in a modern rally car or even just cruising in hypercars through the picturesque hills of L.A or the Transfăgărășan, there’s a community of like minded individuals who will join you on track.
+- Sim racing has grown so popular because of the community itself.
+With such an expansive community (not only in volume but geographical range as well) there’s a group of individuals for your preferred type of racing.
+Whether it be emulating the feats of Ayrton Senna in Formula One cars around classic tracks, darting through the forests of Finland in a modern rally car or even just cruising in hypercars through the picturesque hills of L.A or the Transfăgărășan, there’s a community of like-minded individuals who will join you on track.

 Sim racing may appear as a super competitive, confusing market on the surface; one where only the best survive.
 However, this couldn’t be further from the truth.
 Sim racing is a place where those with an interest in anything automotive or a desire to create a legacy can come together and race in some of the world’s top cars, against the best individuals, and on the finest racetracks in the world.